Ridgefield NWR - Waterfowl Regulations

 of the hunt area.
 There are a total of 10 pit blinds and 12

-to late part of the season.
+box blinds.
+Chest-waders are suggested for all blinds.
 Because all of the wetland units in

 the hunt area are dependent upon water being pumped in from the